abhishekarya1/Hash-Define-myNotes/content/spring-boot/basics.md

 ## Properties
 We can set properties via command-line parameters, OS environment variables, `application.properties` file (or `.yml`) inorder of precedence.

-If defined in `application.properties` file, they are searched in below order:
+If defined in `application.properties` file, they are searched by name in below order:
-1. `/config` sub-directory of working directory
+1. a `/config` subdir of the current directory
-2. working directory
+2. the current directory
-3. `config` package in the `classpath`
+3. a `config` package on the `classpath`
-4. `classpath` root
+4. the `classpath` root (src/main/resources dir becomes JAR's root)

 This means that the `application.properties` in application classpath will be replaced by the one (if placed) inside `/config` directory.
-Also, `appliaction.yml` will take precedence over `application.properties` if both are available side-by-side in the same directory.
+Also, `appliaction.yml` will take precedence over `application.properties` if both are available alongside each other in the same directory.

 ```txt
 # define any custom property and use it